MuGdxy/GalDesigner/Documents/GalEngine.Config.md

 In our game, we need to tell the Application some information such as window's width and height, fullscreen and so on.

-So we have a file(.config) to define this information.
+So we have a file(.gsconfig) to define this information.

 ## Format